finos/datahelix/docs/user/UserGuide.md

 # Introduction

 This guide outlines how to create a profile and contains information on the syntax of the DataHelix schema.
-If you are new to DataHelix, please read the Getting Started guide.
-If you would like information on how to contribute to the project as well as a technical overview of the key concepts and structure of the DataHelix then see the Developer Guide.
+If you are new to DataHelix, please read the [Getting Started page](docs/GettingStarted.md).
+If you would like information on how to contribute to the project as well as a technical overview of the key concepts and structure of the DataHelix then see the [Developer Guide](docs/developer/DeveloperGuide.md).

 # Profiles